 Improvements in the management of standards has been achieved by the enhancement of information provision.
 Guidelines and procedures have been developed where previously none existed.
 Key documents are now available to all staff and students through the University’s website.

-While Faculties have primary responsibility for ensuring the quality of course provision, the University’s Academic Development and Enhancement Committee (ADEC), supported by the Quality Management and Audit Unit (QMAU), has a key role in monitoring quality and ensuring that improvements are implemented.
+While Faculties have primary responsibility for ensuring the quality of course provision, the University’s Academic Standards and Quality Enhancement Committee (ASQEC), has a key role in monitoring quality and ensuring that improvements are implemented.
 Themed Audits have been conducted to review the effectiveness of processes and procedures in delivering and assuring quality in relation to specific aspects of course delivery or the student learning experience.